nstarman/jas1101_project/README.md

 ## Installing

 1. clone this repository
-2. Run `python setup.py install` after mmoving to the project directory.
+2. Run `python setup.py install` after moving to the project directory.